 Is the Horizon 7.0 AT Treadmill Worth It?

-For under $1,000, the Horizon 7.0 AT treadmill has a lot to like.
+For around $1,000, the Horizon 7.0 AT treadmill has a lot to like.
 However, nothing is perfect for absolutely everyone.
 I’m going to break down who I think this machine is best for and who should leave it behind in favor of something different.

 Great for: